noufbmdev/Godot-Systems/Dialog_System/README.md

 portrait for each emotion.
 In the case that you are developing a 3D game and don't want to use portraits, you have to catch that signal and handle it.
 ### Nodes
-- Required Nodes
-	- DialogManager
+- DialogManager (Required)
-	- DialogBox
+- DialogBox (Required)
-	- DialogText
-- Optional Nodes
+	- SpeakerName: Label
-	- NextPrompt
+	- DialogText: RichTextLabel (Required)
-	- SpeakerName
+	- SpeakerPortrait: TextureRect
-	- SpeakerPortrait
+	- NextPrompt: TextureRect
 - TextFieldPrompt
 - OptionsPrompt
 - Character
 ### Dialog Manager
 - Signals
 	- emote